christinekirimi/CHICAGO-CAR-CRASHES/README.md

 ## MODELLING
 We are building a model to predict primary cause of accidents:

-The above is a summary of the main primary cause of the accidents, it is showing the number of data points it represents We used logistic regression, decision trees and K-Nearest Neighbors.
+We used logistic regression, decision trees and K-Nearest Neighbors.
 K-Nearest Neighbours was our best performing model.

 ![image](https://github.com/christinekirimi/CHICAGO-CAR-CRASHES/assets/136499900/f2a6dafa-482c-4a78-ae12-f783628c74cd)